justinpage/Magento-YRC-RateQuote-Extension/README.md

 Documentation
 -------------
-This plugin uses [YRC RateQuote SOAP].
+This plugin uses YRC RateQuote SOAP.
 Unfortunately, I cannot provide the implementation guide as it is under a non-disclosure agreement.
 You can get one directly from [YRC API][api].